 Parco Callas Arena – This park as well as Parco Publico Tomelleri offers a nice shade when the sun is high in the sky or simply take a break on one of the benches and watch the world go by for as long as you like.

 Lido delle Bionde – One of the local beaches, easily accessible by walking from the town center.
 With sun loungers, kayaks and water bicycles for rent, showers, a bar as well as a restaurant it’s a good spot if you want to cool yourself down during hot summer days.

 The streets of Sirmione – Whether you decide to spend the day simply exploring the streets and the local architecture or browse various local shops make sure to take a break for a tasty lunch in one of the restaurants.
-Or, if in hurry, simply grab a slice of pizza instead!
+Or, if in a hurry, simply grab a slice of pizza instead!

 Chiesa di San Pietro in Mavino – This medieval church is located a short walk uphill from the Parco Callas Arena park.
-Inside, you can admire remains of 14th Century frescoes as well as a statue of Madonna on a Throne with Child.
+Inside, you can admire remains of 14th Century frescoes as well as a statue of Madonna on a Throne with a Child.

 Grotte di Catullo – An archaeological site with remains of a large Roman villa from the 1st century A.D. and an archaeological museum.
-It’s a nice place to walk around for all age groups and also suitable for people with reduced mobility.
+It’s a nice place to walk around for all age groups and is also suitable for people with reduced mobility.

 Terme di Sirmione – Did you know that this resort town is known for its thermal spa?
 The water spring used in Sirmione Spa is rich in various minerals which have positive effects on treating respiratory diseases and rheumatic conditions.
 If you want to relax, visit the Aquaria Spa Wellness Center with saunas, steam baths, thermal swimming pools, hydromassage, and various relaxation areas.